An easy, sweet 2-Ingredient Fudge recipe that melts in your mouth with a delicious chocolatey and chewy texture.

 So let me share with you how you can simply whip a batch of vegan chocolate fudge with two ingredients.

 This is one of the easiest fudge recipe you’ll find!

 All you need to make a delicious chocolate fudge are 2 ingredients:

-- Condensed Milk – since we don’t use dairy in our recipes, we used sweetened coconut condensed milk.
+- Condensed Milk – Since we don’t use dairy in our recipes, we use sweetened coconut condensed milk.
 Is it healthier than classic condensed milk?
 Not really!
 It’s actually slightly sweetener than regular condensed milk with almost 1/3 more sugar per serving and slightly higher in saturated fat because it’s made of coconut.
 But fudge is a treat, and if you prefer healthier fudge options, try my 4-Ingredient Peanut Butter Fudge or 3-Ingredient Chocolate Almond Butter Fudge instead.

 Depending on how thick you love your fudge, you can opt for an 8-inch x 8-inch pan, as seen in the pictures below, or a 9-inch x 11-inch loaf pan.